mdfnam/QnA/Kinds of Cases.md

 # Kinds of Cases

 ## Similarities
-In Arabic, similar to English, we also have three grammatical cases of an Ism:
+In Arabic, similar to English, we also have three grammatical cases of an Ism (Noun):
 - Raf' `رَفْعٌ` : Nominative (Doer of the act)
 - Nasb `نَصْبٌ` : Accusative (Receiver of the act)
 - Jarr `جَرٌّ` : Genitive (Possessor of a thing)